serokell/blog-posts/Alex and Happy Part 2/article.md

 The first alternative is to parse nothing, which we indicate by putting no productions in it and a semantic action returning `Nothing`.
 The second alternative is to parse the given parser, called `p` here.

-To parse the argument list, we will create another utility that parses a production `p` zero or more times, which we call `many`.
+To parse the argument list, we will create another utility that parses a production `p` zero or more times, called `many`.

 Additionally, it's recommended to use left recursions instead of right recursions, so we'd use `arguments argument` in the code above.
 You would then call `reverse $1` (assuming `$1` is our list) or use a `Seq` to have the correct order.